kailash-manasarovar/statement/docs/timeline/2025/march.md

 ![Conservatory petition](../../content/images/conservatory-teachers.jpg)

 - From left-to-right, Joan Carles piano teacher, Jaume Signes trumpet teacher and director of the school, Paqui Fornet piano teacher, and Rosa Vidal vice director.
+- All of them will be aware of what happened to me, how I was targeted and why and by whom, and they all played their own little parts in tormenting a student, commendably.